PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-13 17:56:13
+Last updated: 2024-04-13 17:56:48
-Random Quote: One minute we're just laying into each other, and then the next minute... well, same thing. - Ted Mosby
+Random Quote: The "no more surprises"-thing is the best part of being married. - Lily Aldrin